Blog: watch casesCopyright © David Boettcher 2006 - 2017 all rights reserved.

 If you have any questions or comments, please don't hesitate to contact me via my Contact me page.

 Watch cases with two backs, or double bottoms

 Double Case Back

-One of the questions I am often asked is "Why does the case have two 'backs'?".
+One of the questions I am occasionally asked is "Why does the case have two 'backs'?".
 This is where a case has a hinged back that opens to reveal an inner back or cover, sometimes called a "cuvette", which is itself can be also hinged and opened to reveal the movement, or fixed to the band or middle part of the case in a double bottomed dome or Consular case.

 This case design goes back to watches that were wound from the back, and some set from the back, with a key.
 Each time the watch needed to be wound or have the time set, the back was opened and a key with a hollow square end was applied to a square end on either the mainspring barrel arbor and turned to wind the mainspring, or to a square on a friction post that ran through the centre arbor and carried the minute hand and was turned to set the hands.
 If there were no protection for the movement, then a clumsy person could accidentally press the key into the watch mechanism and damage it.

 In the earliest watches the movement was set into a case or "box" that had a hole in the back for the winding key.
 Sometimes this hole was covered by a little shutter to prevent dust entering, which was pushed aside to allow winding.
 This was not an entirely satisfactory arrangement, and watches usually had a second out case to protect the inner case.
 This arrangement was called a "pair case".
 The inner case of a pair case has a hole for the key to pass through to wind the spring, and the outer case then covers this hole.